junxit/us-congress-bills-111/metadata.md

 - 2009-12-19 — Introduced in House
 - 2009-12-19 — Introduced in House
 - 2009-12-19 — Referred to the House Committee on Transportation and Infrastructure.
+- 2009-12-21 — Referred to the Subcommittee on Water Resources and Environment.
+- 2010-01-27 — Committee Consideration and Mark-up Session Held.
+- 2010-01-27 — Ordered to be Reported (Amended) by Voice Vote.
+- 2010-01-27 — Subcommittee on Water Resources and Environment Discharged.
+- 2010-01-29 — Placed on the House Calendar, Calendar No. 154.
+- 2010-01-29 — Reported (Amended) by the Committee on Transportation.
+H. Rept.
+111-407.
+- 2010-01-29 — Reported (Amended) by the Committee on Transportation.
+H. Rept.
+111-407.